MohamedMoL/Helios/Protocol Specification.md

 ## Group Name (Header)

 The group name is an arbitrary name, it must be in ASCII alphabet, lowercase or uppercase characters.
 The header will be used for tracking and synchronizing packet reception.
+(Default: "Helios")

 ## Payload